utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 * Jasmine Tang's ["What I did for GSoc 2024"](https://badumbatish.github.io/posts/what_I_did_for_gsoc_2024#introduction) was a to-the-point, yet deeply technical view of a self-motivated summer internship-like experience, the style of which I hoped to emulate in this blog post.
 * [“Hacking yourself a Satellite”](https://www.youtube.com/watch?v=KdTcd94pVlY&ab_channel=media.ccc.de) is a classic, but still legendary to me.
 It’s super cool to me that the old ELFIN team at UCLA did something similar (code injection) in order to upgrade the capabilities of the twin ELFIN satellites during their 4-year mission.

+This article was kind of a word barf of everything technical that happened over my summer.
 Thanks for making it this far!
 Hope you found this read enjoyable.